 Basically, this week I realized that I am not going to be seeing an ROI on a job I’ve been doing over the last month.
 I did not ask the person for a contract, because we had a verbal one, and I know him.
-I considered him a friend; you know, one of those friends who isn’t your blood brother or whatev, but a vague sort of friend.
-I charged him an unbelievably low rate, because I’m that nice.
+I considered him a friend; you know, one of those friends who isn’t your blood brother or whatever, but a vague sort of friend.
+I charged him with an unbelievably low rate because I’m that nice.

 In the future, some 5 Golden Rules to Not Get Screwed:

 - Demand half of the payment in advance, and the second half upon completion of the project.
 This way, at least it isn’t a total loss if they walk out on me.
 It’s also an assurance that they’re serious about getting the work done.
 If they argue with this, it separates the wishy-washy clients from the professionals.
 As a professional myself, it is my right to demand this.
 It shows that I am also serious.